Paul Skidmore Outlines Reelection Platform and Goals

 5) The role of the alder is to represent constituent interests, solve their problems, answer their questions, and advocate for them at City Hall.

-I have worked very hard over the past 19+ years to represent all of my constituents and I have enjoyed my service to them.
-If elected, I will continue to focus on meeting the needs of the residents of the 9th district.
+I worked very hard as alder for 20 years to represent all of my constituents and I enjoyed my service to them.
+If elected, I will return the focus on meeting the needs of the residents of the 9th district.